Crete or Corfu: Which Island Should Be Your Next Greek Destination?

 Delicious Sofrito.

-Interestingly, foods found in Corfu have an Italian twist due to the Venetian rule of Corfu which lasted hundreds of years.
+Interestingly, foods found in Corfu have an Italian twist due to the Venetian rule of Corfu, which lasted hundreds of years.

-Corfiot cuisine is also distinctive as wine, garlic, and spices, like cloves, allspice, and cinnamon are regularly used.
+Corfiot cuisine is also distinctive as wine, garlic, and spices, like cloves, allspice, and cinnamon, are regularly used.

-Pastitsada is a really popular dish made of beef cooked in a thick tomato sauce with red wine and served on a bed of pasta.
+Pastitsada is a popular dish made of beef cooked in a thick tomato sauce with red wine and served on a bed of pasta.

-Sofrito is another delicious island specialty often made of veal in white wine with plenty of garlic.
-Another traditional delicacy is fish Bianco, fish simmered in white wine and served on a bed of potatoes.
+Sofrito Sofrito is another delicious island specialty often made of veal in white wine with plenty of garlic.
+Another traditional delicacy is fish Bianco, a fish simmered in white wine and served on a bed of potatoes.

 crete or corfu